 Many people get confused with curcumin and turmeric and think these are one and the same.
 To clear things up, curcumin and turmeric are NOT the same.
 Turmeric is a spice while curcumin is a compound.

 - From the ginger family, turmeric is a spice scientifically known as Curcuma longa, a rhizomatous herbaceous perennial plant.
 Occasionally known as Indian saffron, it is an herbaceous rhizomatous plant known in Asian medicine and culinary world for its restorative properties.
-Growing in tropical South Asia, turmeric is found to have anti-inflammatory, antimicrobial, and antioxidant properties.
-This yellow spice is traditionally used for its healing effects.
+Growing in tropical South Asia, turmeric is found to reduce inflammation and have antimicrobial, and antioxidant properties.
+This yellow spice is traditionally used for its beneficial effects.

-- But not only is turmeric used in food and medicine.
+- But not only is turmeric used in food and Traditional herbal medicine.
 The lush golden colour it distinctly leaves on has been used even in cosmetics .

-- Curcumin is found to be beneficial in many inflammatory diseases, eye conditions, pain syndromes and metabolic syndrome.
-Like turmeric, it is both anti-inflammatory and antioxidant.
+- Curcumin is found to be beneficial against inflammation, eye conditions, pain syndromes and metabolic syndrome.
+Like turmeric, it can reduce inflammation and is an antioxidant.